SpaceCowboy100/cs100HW4/README.md

 The executables you create from your `Makefile` should be stored in a directory called `bin`.

 ##syntax
-Before we compile and run our code with a `Makefile` we need to familiarize ourselves with some `bash` [syntax] (https://www.gnu.org/software/bash/manual/bash.html).
+Before we compile and run our code with a `Makefile` we need to familiarize ourselves with some `bash` syntax.
 ```
 if [ ! -d bin ]; then mkdir bin; fi
 ```
 This is a simple if-else statement which we will include in our `Makefile`.
 If there is not a directory called `bin`, then make a directory called `bin`.
-Note the spaces in `[ ! -d bin ]` `bash` syntax requires there to be spaces for `[]` brackets in order to correctly identify variables.
+Note the spaces in `[ ! -d bin ]`, `bash` syntax requires there to be spaces for `[]` brackets in order to correctly identify variables.
 If the `Makefile` instead contained `if [! -d bin ]; then mkdir bin; fi` there would be error thrown.

-Setting [variables] (http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-5.html) is also good practice for `Makefile`s
+Setting [variables] (http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-5.html) is also good practice for `Makefile`s.
 ```
 FLAGS=-ansi -pedantic -Wall -Werror
 ```